| Year | Age | Invested (Yr) | Total Invested | Interest Earned | Corpus Balance |

 What Is NPS (National Pension System)?

-When Was NPS Introduced?
+When Was NPS Started?

 Who Regulates NPS?